 Custom 404

-The example below uses PHP native templates as an example.
-Other templates such as twig, blade, think-template have similar principles.
+The following example uses a native PHP template, other templates such as twig, blade, and think-template work similarly.

 Create the file app/view/404.html